-C4, C5, and C6 have their own benefits and disadvantages.
-For example, the 1984-1996 suspension packages allow for an excellent fit under the stock floor pans with little or no modifications.
-We can also fit vintage style wheels and high performance brakes while maintining the classic look of the old Corvette.
-The c4 can, however, have somewhat of a choppy ride.
+C4 and C7 have their own benefits and disadvantages.
+For example, the 1989-1996 suspension packages allow for an excellent fit under the stock floor pans with little or no modifications.
+We can also fit vintage style wheels and high performance brakes while maintaining the classic look of the old Corvette.
+The C4 can, however, have somewhat of a choppy ride.
 Rear cradle design and transaxle mounting points make the 1997-2004 suspensions attractive in a retrofit scenario.
-These components lend themselves easily to the modifications required for the more narrow track widths of the older cars.
-2005-current Corvette suspension provides more adjustability, the best production brakes, and still provides the best ride characteristics
+These components lend themselves easily to the modifications required for the narrower track widths of the older cars.
+2014-current Corvette suspension provides the best weight distribution, the best production brakes, and still provides the best ride characteristics.

-Costs aside, the c6 has some great advantages for wheel choices, tire sizes, ride, handling, big brakes etc, but it has the drawback of floorpan modification.
+Street Shop’s C7 based chassis have some great advantages for wheel choices, tire sizes, ride, handling, big brakes etc, but it has the drawback of floor pan modification.
 If you want ultimate performance, but you do not want to sacrifice your original car, then c4 suspension is your best Choice.
-If cost is the priority, then perhaps C5.
+If you want the best ride and most current technology, our C7 chassis will fit your needs.
 The final decision lies in the weighting placed on each compromise.

 Bottom Line, when starting your corvette project, spend some time and decide what you want from your old Corvette, then call Street Shop for the best combination of performance and technology for you!